sgvionet/sgvionet.github.io/index.md

 ---
 # Introduction

 Hello World, this is my very first website created using [GitHub](http://github.com) and [Jekyll](https://jekyllrb.com).
-Thanks to my new friends, I can now show to the wolrd my [agent-based modelling](https://en.wikipedia.org/wiki/Agent-based_model) project which I have worked on for the past month.
+Thanks to my new friends, I can now show to the wolrd [my agent-based modelling project](https://sgvionet.github.io/index3.html) which I have worked on for the past month as part of my doctoral training.

 But first, a little bit about __*wine*__.
 Why wine?
 Well, basically the theme for this webpage is called **Merlot**, which is named after [a very popular dark blue wine](https://en.wikipedia.org/wiki/Merlot).